apitally/.github/profile/README.md

 **Monitor your REST APIs with ease.**

-Apitally helps you understand how your APIs are being used and alerts you when things go wrong.
+Apitally helps you understand how your APIs are being used and alerts you when things go wrong.<br>
 Just add two lines of code to your project.

 Learn more on our 🌎 [website](https://apitally.io) or check out the 📚 [documentation](https://docs.apitally.io).